Skip to main content

 How the Bond Amount Is Calculated

-A bond protects the protected person's estate from potential mismanagement or misuse of funds by the conservator.
-Arizona requires the bond before the conservator begins managing assets, and the amount is not arbitrary.
+A bond protects the protected person's estate from potential mismanagement or misuse of funds.
+The court requires the bond before the conservator begins managing assets.
+The amount is not arbitrary.

 The court shall require a conservator to furnish a bond conditioned on faithful discharge of all duties according to law, with sureties as it shall specify.
 Unless otherwise directed, the bond shall be in the amount of the aggregate capital value of the property of the estate in the conservator's control plus one year's estimated income minus the value of securities deposited under arrangements requiring an order of the court for their removal and the value of any land that the fiduciary, by express limitation of power, lacks power to sell or convey without court authorization.